xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

         If `SPAN.`\ *SLOT* is not specified:

-        * `START.`\ *SLOT* specifies the start of the range in the format YYYYMMDD or YYYYMMDDHHMM.
+        * `START.`\ *SLOT* specifies the start of the range in the format YYYY, YYYYMM, YYYYMMDD or YYYYMMDDHHMM.
 Default is the start of time.
-        * `END.`\ *SLOT* specifies the end of the range in the format YYYYMMDD or YYYYMMDDHHMM.
+        * `END.`\ *SLOT* specifies the end of the range in the format YYYY, YYYYMM, YYYYMMDD or YYYYMMDDHHMM.
 Default is the end of time.

         Added in Xapian 1.4.8 - older versions will just ignore these parameters.